mlresearch/v124/_posts/2020-08-27-mishchenko20a.md

   this means that when $n=100$ parallel workers are used, the communication of 99% blocks is redundant, and hence a waste of time.
-Our theoretical claims are supported through extensive numerical experiments which demonstrate an almost perfect match with our theory on a number of synthetic and real datasets.}"
+Our theoretical claims are supported through extensive numerical experiments which demonstrate an almost perfect match with our theory on a number of synthetic and real datasets.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: mishchenko20a
 month: 0
-tex_title: "{99% of Worker-Master Communication in Distributed Optimization Is Not Needed}"
+tex_title: 99% of Worker-Master Communication in Distributed Optimization Is Not Needed
 firstpage: 979
 lastpage: 988
 page: 979-988